novuhq/novu/docs/docs/platform/digest.md

 - **Minutes**

 It digests events for every specified minutes.
-For example, as per the below image, events will be digested for 20 minutes and after 20 minutes, workfow will carry forward to the next step.
+For example, as per the below image, events will be digested for 20 minutes and after 20 minutes, workflow will carry forward to the next step.
 It will be repeated after every 20 minutes.

 ![Scheduled Digest Min](/img/platform/digest/scheduled-digest-min.png)